pinskylab/kelpEVOL_fq_gz_processing/README.md

 `/RC/group/rc_carpenterlab_ngs/shotgun_PIRE/pire_<ssl-or-cssl-or-lcwgs>_data_processing/<species_name>/fq_raw`.
 *(can take several hours)*

 Because this can take a long time, we are going to use the `screen` command.  `screen` opens up a new terminal automatically.
-You can exit that terminal by typing `ctrl-a` and then `d`.
-Running a command inside of `screen` ensures that it runs to completion and will not end when you log out.  it also frees up your terminal to goto the next step
+You can exit that terminal by typing `ctrl-a` and then `d` to detach and return to your terminal.
+Running a command inside of `screen` ensures that it runs to completion and will not end when you log out.
+Using `screen` also frees up your terminal to goto the next step.
+After detaching, you can run screen -ls to see the list of screen terminals that are currently running.

 ```bash
 mkdir /RC/group/rc_carpenterlab_ngs/shotgun_PIRE/pire_<ssl|cssl|lcwgs>_data_processing/<species_name>/fq_raw